Andrew Gachkar: Dallas Cowboys

 On March 15, 2015, he signed with the Dallas Cowboys a two-year, $5.5 million contract, reuniting with former Chargers special teams coordinator Rich Bisaccia.
 As a reserve linebacker, he showed the ability to play all three positions and made Jasper Brinkley expendable.
 He started against the New Orleans Saints and posted 6 tackles.
 In the eighth game of the season against the Philadelphia Eagles, he saw extended time in place of Sean Lee who was out with a concussion, while tallying 4 tackles (one for loss).
 He played in every game, registering 8 special teams tackles (tied for fourth on the team) and 13 defensive tackles.

 In 2016, he remained a core special teams player, making 7 defensive tackles, 2 quarterback pressures and 7 special teams tackles (tied for fourth on the team).
 In the season finale against the Eagles, the Cowboys rested players for the playoffs and Gachkar saw extended playing time, posting 5 tackles (one for loss), 2 quarterback pressures and a half-sack.
 He wasn't re-signed after the season.

 Jacksonville Jaguars

 On August 13, 2017, Gachkar signed with the Jacksonville Jaguars.
-He was released on September 2, 2017.
+He was released by Jacksonville on September 2.

 Carolina Panthers

 On October 17, 2017, Gachkar signed with the Carolina Panthers.
-He appeared in 6 games and was declared inactive in 4 contests, while making 5 special teams tackles (tied for third on the team).
-He wasn't re-signed after the season.
+He appeared in six games and was declared inactive in four contests, while making five special teams tackles (tied for third on the team).
+Gachkar wasn't re-signed after the season.